Rohea/FileStorage/README.md

 ## Features

-* Intuitive and very simple API
+* Intuitive and very simple API for CRUD operations
 * Fully PHP5 compatible with nice namespacing
-* Consistent behvior with all supported storage backends.
+* Consistent behavior with all supported storage backends.
 * Support for metadata if storage backend supports it

 Storage backends (feel free to contribute more, this is a work in progress :)